Can I eat crow? Yes. I can. Can I admit being wrong? Absolutely. And I was wrong–desperately wrong, Mr. Spelling.

 And almost immediately, something happened: I became a believer in Angels again.
 The show I loved as a horny pre-teen, was just as gloriously trashy and ridiculously entertaining some blank blank years later.
 How did it happen I don’t know.
 But it did.
 If you enjoyed that old review, and you view me as a fair-weather hypocrite, I don’t blame you.
 But that doesn’t change the fact that I’m born again in the Spelling.
 So…let’s see how creative (my editor would say “lazy”…) I can be in transforming that old slam into a rave.

-Click to order Charlie’s Angels (Season 1 or The Complete Series) at Amazon.
+Click to order Charlie’s Angels (Season 1 on DVD or The Complete Series on Blu-ray or DVD) at Amazon.

 Your purchase helps pay the bills at this website!